 I now see food as nourishment.
 It's the medicine your body needs to perform at its most optimal level.
 It's what keeps us healthy.
-I was able to fully understand this by studying up on nutrition though NASM's Fitness Nutrition Specialist certification program.
-(When I'm committed to something, I do it 110%.
-I wanted to know exactly how our bodies function, and why.)
+I was able to fully understand this by studying up on nutrition though NASM's Fitness Nutrition Specialist certification program, through therapy, and seeing a nutritionist.

 One of the biggest challenges that I've been dealing with is the public opinion of those that are quick to judge.
 Those that have a hurtful opinion, that takes my medically diagnosed intolerances as a form of distorted eating.
 IT'S NOT!
 Egg, Gluten, Soy...
 These are actual intolerances that make me extremely ill.
 Trust me, if I could eat a loaf of bread, dunk sushi in soy sauce, and have a sunny side egg without getting sick, I would.
 There is nothing more that I want than to have a slice of pizza with ranch dressing.
 These intolerances make eating f'ing harder.

 Don't judge others, because I'm sure your life isn't all rainbows and butterlies.

 So I leave you with this, to have compassion for others.
 You don't know their struggle, and the hardships they are dealing with.
 Life isn't always as rosy as it may seem.